• Skip to main content

 The Hog Ring - 6 ways Auto Trimmers Can Stay Cool in a Heatwave

-Cities across the United States are currently experiencing a relentless heatwave, with temperatures soaring well over 110° F in some areas, especially the South.
+Cities across the United States are currently experiencing relentless heat, with temperatures soaring well over 1o0° F in some areas.

 For laborers who work outside or in non-air conditioned spaces, the extreme heat can prove dangerous or even deadly.
 Heat stroke, hyperthermia, and exhaustion are serious concerns.